bjoernQ/thinr/README.md

 You can also use it with Java 7 but Java 8 will make your experience much more exciting.

-Currently the support for Java 8 is limited to using Jack (see http://developer.android.com/preview/j8-jack.html ) but for sure the complete toolchain will support Java 8 sooner or later.
+Currently the official support for Java 8 is limited to using Jack (see http://developer.android.com/preview/j8-jack.html ) but for sure the complete toolchain will support Java 8 sooner or later.

+Additionally RetroLambda is supported starting with version 0.1.0.

 If you still don't know what this will do for you have a look at other approaches making AsyncTask work (right) for you.